Frequently Asked Questions

 Wheaton College crime statistics are available from Public Safety.

-What if I'm an employee of the College and I become aware of an incident of sexual misconduct issue?
+What if I'm an employee of the College and I become aware of an incident of prohibited conduct?

 Any “responsible employee” is required to report any communication or conduct that appears to be prohibited by this Policy immediately to the appropriate Title IX Coordinator/Discrimination Complaint Officer.
 A responsible employee is defined as any College employee (a) who has the authority to take action to redress sexual violence, (b) who has been given the duty of reporting incidents of sexual violence or any other misconduct by students or employees to the appropriate Title IX Coordinator/Discrimination Complaint Officer or other appropriate school designee, or (c) whom a student or employee could reasonably believe has this authority or duty.
 Examples of responsible employees include faculty members, administrators, residence directors (RDs), graduate resident advisers (GRAs), resident assistants (RAs), and all other staff members.